South Street Seaport: Transportation

+A regular ferry service, the Fulton Ferry, ran between Pier 16 and the Fulton Ferry pier in Brooklyn until 1924.
+In 1973, the South Street Seaport Museum proposed operating a ferry service from the seaport to Brooklyn.
 New York Water Taxi directly serves South Street Seaport on Fridays, weekends, and holidays during the summer, while other New York Water Taxi, NYC Ferry, and SeaStreak ferries serve the nearby ferry slip at Pier 11/Wall Street daily.